 While talking about security, native apps are more secure than the PWA.
 How?

 Firstly, a native app is developed considering the built-in security measures of an application.
 Secondly, you can integrate various functionalities to increase security in a native app.

-This includes a multi-factor authentication method where a user needs to enter two or more verification factors to access the application.
+It can be a multi-factor authentication method where a user needs to enter two or more verification factors to access the application.

-Besides this, certificate pinning can also be integrated into native apps to prevent any man-in-the-middle (MiTM) attacks, confirm users from accessing trusted certificates, and secure HTTPS network traffic.
+Besides this, certificate pinning can also be integrated into native apps to prevent man-in-the-middle (MiTM) attacks, confirm users from accessing trusted certificates, and secure HTTPS network traffic.

 For publishing a native app, you need to comply with some security practices of a particular app store.